 We recognize that birthdays are a fun and special time for our students and an important part of growing up.
-This year we will celebrate birthdays without food so that our friends with allergies are not placed in any danger.

 Birthdays will be non-food celebrations.
-The classroom teacher will decide on an ageappropriate activity to celebrate each child's special day.
+The classroom teacher will decide on an age-appropriate activity to celebrate each child's special day in that month.
 We do not allow clowns, balloons, and flowers sent to school.
-Birthday party invitations may NOT be given out in school even if the entire class is invited.